Limited Liability Company

 What is a Limited Liability Company?

-The LLC is a relatively new type of business legal structure.
+The LLC is a relatively new type of legal business structure.
 In an LLC, the company’s members cannot be personally held liable for the company’s debts or liabilities.
 LLCs combine the traits of both a sole-proprietorship and a corporation.
 The main feature which makes an LLC a great option is that it is eligible for the pass-through taxation, while at the same time it limits the liability of the owners.
 An LLC shares many same qualities as an S-Corp or C-Corp while enjoying more flexibility and requiring less paperwork.

 Separate Legal Existence